Published on June 29th, 2020 and Updated on April 29th, 2021

 All people go through the following stages:

-- Fetal growth – During this stage, insulin plays a central role to growth.
+- Fetal growth – During this stage, insulin plays a central role in growth.

 - Childhood growth – Children grow at a rate of about two inches a year up until they are eight years old.
 In childhood, boys and girls grow at similar rates.
 During this stage, nutrition plays a central role in the amount and speed of growth.